nx10/httpgd/docs/api-documentation.md

 ### From WebSockets

-httpgd accepts websocket connections on the same port as the HTTP server.
+httpgd accepts WebSocket connections on the same port as the HTTP server.
 [Server state](#Server-state) changes will be broadcasted immediately to all connected clients in JSON format.

 ## Render SVG

 SVGs can be rendered from both R and HTTP.
 The actual plot construction in R is relatively slow so httpgd caches the plot in the last requested size.
-Subsequent calls with the same width and height or without a size specified will allways be fast.
+Subsequent calls with the same width and height or without a size specified will always be fast.
 (This way "flipping" through plot pages is very fast.)

 ### From R